• fire bedroom

 • Followed by a clear action plan: Addressing any identified risks promptly.

-In 2025, fire risk assessments are under greater scrutiny from fire authorities, insurers, and tenants alike.
+In 2026, fire risk assessments are under greater scrutiny from fire authorities, insurers, and tenants alike.
 Demonstrating thorough risk management can protect landlords from legal liabilities and increase tenant confidence.
+Understanding legal responsibility in fire incidents at work is essential for anyone in a “Responsible Person” role.

 Fire Safety Compliance and Insurance: What Landlords Need to Know